-Note: To access these URLs, Spark application should in running state.
+Note: To access these URLs, the Spark application should be in a running state.
 If you wanted to access this URL regardless of your Spark application status and wanted to access Spark UI all the time, you would need to start Spark History server.

 1. Spark Jobs Tab